walmartlabs/concord-website/overview/index.md

 ---
-layout: wmt/icon
+layout: wmt/project
-title:  About Us
+title:  About Concord
-icon: /assets/wmt/img/icons/light/icon-info.png
 ---

-# About Concord

 Concord is a workflow server.
 It is the orchestration engine that connects different systems together using scenarios and plugins created by